France and Germany eye 'aggressive response' to U.S. Inflation Reduction Act | Politics

 France and Germany eye 'aggressive response' to U.S. Inflation Reduction Act

-French Finance Minister Bruno Le Maire and his German counterpart Robert Habeck are planning a trip to the United States in January to defend European interests.
-Earlier this month, U.S. President Joe Biden said new laws that give incentives for domestic production of computer chips and renewable energy parts were never intended to exclude European allies and could be tweaked.
+France and Germany are eyeing an 'aggressive response' to the U.S. Inflation Reduction Act (IRA), said the countries' respective economy ministers, as they look to ensure the competitiveness of Europe versus the United States.
+French Finance and Economy Minister Bruno Le Maire and German Economy Minister Robert Habeck are planning a trip to the United States in January to defend European interests.

-France and Germany are eyeing an 'aggressive response' to the U.S. Inflation Reduction Act (IRA), said the countries' respective finance ministers, as they look to ensure the competitiveness of Europe versus the United States.
-French Finance Minister Bruno Le Maire and his German counterpart Robert Habeck are planning a trip to the United States in January to defend European interests.
+France and Germany are eyeing an 'aggressive response' to the U.S. Inflation Reduction Act (IRA), said the countries' respective economy ministers, as they look to ensure the competitiveness of Europe versus the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)